CGCE: Classifier-Guided Concept Erasure in Generative Models: Proposed Method

 where $\boldsymbol{\varepsilon}^{(0)}_{p_u} = \boldsymbol{\varepsilon}_{p_u}$ is the initial unsafe embedding and $\eta$ is the step size.
 The refinement process is designed to be both precise and stable. \textit{First}, to make the update more precise, the raw gradient $\nabla \boldsymbol{f}_\theta$ is weighted by the token importance score $\boldsymbol{s}^{(k)}$ via an element-wise product $\odot$.
-This localizes the changes, applying the strongest updates to the tokens most semantically related to the target concept while minimally affecting unrelated parts of the prompt. \textit{Second}, this weighted gradient $\boldsymbol{g}^{(k)}$ is scaled using a norm-based factor.
+This localizes the changes, applying the strongest updates to the tokens most semantically related to the target concept while minimally affecting unrelated parts of the prompt.
+As shown in our ablation study (\cref{subsec:ablation}), this weighted gradient is critical; omitting it results in indiscriminate gradient updates that significantly degrade both precise erasure quality and utility preservation. \textit{Second}, this weighted gradient $\boldsymbol{g}^{(k)}$ is scaled using a norm-based factor.
 This factor normalizes the update to prevent excessively large or small steps and then rescales it to be proportional to the magnitude of the embedding, making the overall update stable and adaptive.
 The embedding is iteratively refined until a stopping condition is met, which is either a fixed number of iterations or the classifier's prediction falling below a predefined threshold $\tau$.
 The final refined embedding $\boldsymbol{\varepsilon}'_{p_u}$ is then passed to the generative model to produce a safe output.
 This procedure is detailed in the Appendix.